 Always collect as much data as possible when conducting a library program.
-Use this sample sheet (or create your own) to track the types of programs you offer and keep notes on how they fared at your library.
-Don’t forget to include Passive Programs in your programming statistics!
+Use this Member Library Programs Blank Template to track the types of programs you offer, age group, format, and keep notes on how they were received by your library patrons.

 Taking pictures and using them for publicity?
 Make sure to have a current photo release form on file!
 Download this template to get you started: Photo Release Template

 Note: You do not have to have a photo release form on file for every event.
 However, it is important to outline your library’s position on taking and posting photos.
 This can easily be included in your Social Media or Programming Policy and approved by your library board.
 Once approved, some form of the following should be announced at every program: